The symplectic geometry of closed equilateral random walks in 3-space: The (almost) toric symplectic structure on closed polygons. The (almost) toric symplectic structure on closed polygons

-While Theorem~\ref{thm:symplectic closed polygons} applies to any triangulation, we now work out the details for a particular triangulation.
-The ``fan'' triangulation is created by joining vertex $v_1$ of the polygon to vertices $v_3, \dots, v_{n-1}$.
-This gives rise to the following set of triangulation inequalities.
-As shown in Figure~\ref{fig:fan triangulation polytopes}, we number the diagonals $d_1, \dots, d_{n-3}$ so that the first triangle has edgelengths $d_1$, $r_1$, $r_2$, the last triangle has edgelengths $d_{n-3}$, $r_{n-1}$, $r_{n}$, and all the triangles in between have edgelengths in the form $d_i$, $d_{i+1}$, $r_{i+2}$.
-The corresponding triangulation inequalities, which we call the ``fan triangulation inequalities'' are:
+As we noted above, the ``fan'' triangulation of a polygon is created by joining vertex $v_1$ to vertices $v_3, \ldots, v_{n-1}$.
+Recall that as shown in Figure~\ref{figfantriangulationpolytopes}, we number the diagonals $d_1, \ldots, d_{n-3}$ so that the first triangle has edgelengths $d_1$, $r_1$, $r_2$, the last triangle has edgelengths $d_{n-3}$, $r_{n-1}$, $r_{n}$, and all the triangles in between have edgelengths in the form $d_i$, $d_{i+1}$, $r_{i+2}$.
+The corresponding triangulation inequalities, which we call the ``fan triangulation inequalities'' are then

-\begin{definition} The \emph{fan triangulation polytope} $P_n(\vec{r}) \subset \R^{n-3}$ is the moment polytope for $\phr$ corresponding to the fan triangulation and is determined by the fan triangulation inequalities~\eqref{eq:fan polytope}.
-The fan triangulation polytopes $P_5(\vec{1})$ and $P_6(\vec{1})$ are shown in Figure~\ref{fig:fan triangulation polytopes}. \end{definition}
+\begin{definition} The \emph{fan triangulation polytope} $P_n(\vec{r}) \subset\mathbb{R} ^{n-3}$ is the moment polytope for $\widehat{\operatorname {Pol}}_3(n;\vec{r})$ corresponding to the fan triangulation and is determined by the fan triangulation inequalities~(\ref{eqfanpolytope}).
+The fan triangulation polytopes $P_5(\vec{1})$ and $P_6(\vec{1})$ are shown in Figure~\ref{figfantriangulationpolytopes}. \end{definition}

-This description of the moment polytope follows directly from Theorem~\ref{thm:symplectic closed polygons}.
+This description of the moment polytope follows directly from Theorem~\ref{thmsymplecticclosedpolygons}.

-Applying Theorem~\ref{theorem:mp} to this situation gives necessary and sufficient conditions for uniform sampling on $\phr$.
+Applying Theorem~\ref{theoremmp} to this situation gives necessary and sufficient conditions for uniform sampling on $\widehat {\operatorname{Pol}}_3(n;\vec{r})$.
 These could be used to test proposed polygon sampling algorithms given statistical tests for uniformity on convex subsets of Euclidean space and on the $(n-3)$-torus.

-\begin{proposition} A polygon in $\phr$ is sampled according to the standard measure if and only if its diagonal lengths $d_1 = |v_1 - v_3|$, $d_2 = |v_1 - v_4|$, \dots, $d_{n-3} = |v_1 - v_{n-1}|$ are uniformly sampled from the fan polytope $P_n(\vec{r})$ and its dihedral angles around these diagonals are sampled independently and uniformly in $[0,2\pi)$. \end{proposition}
+\begin{proposition} A polygon in $\widehat{\operatorname{Pol}}_3(n;\vec{r})$ is sampled according to the standard measure if and only if its diagonal lengths $d_1 = |v_1 - v_3|$, $d_2 = |v_1 - v_4|$, \ldots, $d_{n-3} = |v_1 - v_{n-1}|$ are uniformly sampled from the fan polytope $P_n(\vec{r})$ and its dihedral angles around these diagonals are sampled independently and uniformly in $[0,2\pi)$. \end{proposition}

+The fan triangulation polytope also gives us a natural way to understand the probability distribution of chord lengths of a closed random walk.
+To fix notation, we make the following definition.